FOUNDATION + WATERPROOFING : STORM LEADS + ESTIMATE BOOKING

 When your partners trust your intake, they stop shopping around.
 That is how referral compounding works.

-The best waterproofing companies in any market do not win because their owners answer their own phones at 10 PM during a storm.
-They win because they built intake infrastructure that handles the surge without requiring anyone to be on call, awake, or available.
+The best waterproofing companies in any market do not win because someone answers their own phone at 10 PM during a storm.
+They win because they built an intake system that handles the surge without requiring anyone to be on call, awake, or available.
 The phone rings.
 The system answers.
 The job is booked.
 The estimator wakes up with a full schedule and structural intake already captured.

-The companies that rely on the owner's hustle to capture storm-event leads are running a model that scales directly with the owner's availability.
-It caps at exactly how tired the owner is willing to get.
-The companies that built the infrastructure scale with the storm.
+The companies that rely on hustle to capture storm-event leads are running a model that scales directly with personal availability.
+It caps at exactly how tired you are willing to get.
+The companies that built the response system scale with the storm.
 Every missed call by a competitor is a job that routes directly to a system that answers on the first ring.

 Calculate Your Leak